Iurii-B/BASH/README.md

 ## systemmonitor.sh ##
-Thus script is a learning task for BASH course by Rebrain.
+This script is an educational task for BASH course by Rebrain.
 It is used to monitor system resources and relies mainly on Linux built-in tools (parsing system files and utilities like "ip"). sysstat package is also used, its presence is being checked in the beginning of the script.